OPENING

 Belvoir: The Life of Galileo.
 Other Theatre: Sydney Theatre Company:Julius Caesar, Death of a Salesman, No Pay?
 No Way!, Lord of the Flies.
 Opera Australia: Whiteley, West Side Story on Sydney Harbour, Krol Roger, Faust. shake & stir theatre co.: Fantastic Mr Fox, Jane Eyre, George’s Marvellous Medicine.
 New Theatre: The Removalists.
 Outhouse Theatre Co: Ulster American.
 Empress Theatre: Cyprus Avenue.
 Packemin Productions: Les Miserables.
 Sport for Jove: Rose Riot, Servant of Two Masters, Measure for Measure, Fallen.
 ATYP: Intersections: Arrival, War Crimes.
 NSW Public Schools: Macbeth.
 Red Line Productions: Fierce.
 As Actor: Kay & McLean Productions: The Graduate.
 Bell Shakespeare: Richard III. shake & stir theatre co.: Fantastic Mr Fox, Animal Farm, Dracula, Wuthering Heights, George’s Marvellous Medicine.
 Darlinghurst Theatre Company: A Chorus Line (understudy), Deathtrap.
 Gordon Frost Organisation: Fame: the Musical.
 Queensland Theatre Company: Managing Carmen, The Odd Couple, Romeo & Juliet, Macbeth, Rabbithole, The Importance of Being Earnest, The Exception and the Rule.
 The Escapists: Packed.
 La Boite Theatre Company: The Year Nick McGowan Came to Stay.
 Other: President of the Society of Australian Fight Directors incorporated.
 Training: Bachelor of Theatre Arts: university of Southern Queensland, Certified by the Society of Australian Fight Directors incorporated.

 Originally from Sydney, Holly entered the arts industry as a young performer and was introduced to stage management while completing her Certificate III in Live Production (2017–18), igniting a keen interest in theatre, film, television, and event work.
-While studying at the Victorian College of the Arts (VCA), Holly’s credits include Stage Manager for ‘Earthquakes […]
+Since graduating the Victorian College of the Arts (VCA) in 2021, her theatre credits include “Opening Night” […]

 Originally from Sydney, Holly entered the arts industry as a young performer and was introduced to stage management while completing her Certificate III in Live Production (2017–18), igniting a keen interest in theatre, film, television, and event work.
-While studying at the Victorian College of the Arts (VCA), Holly’s credits include Stage Manager for ‘Earthquakes in London’ (2021) and ‘Gaban’ (2021), and Costume Manager for ‘Baccarat‘ (2020).
-Holly is very excited to begin her professional career with Belvoir on ‘Opening Night’.
+Since graduating the Victorian College of the Arts (VCA) in 2021, her theatre credits include “Opening Night” (2022) adapted by Carissa Licciardello, and “Sexual Misconduct of the Middle Classes” (2022) directed by Petra Kalive.

-Schools can also attend Thursday 1PM matinees for $24 or an evening performance from $43 per student.
+School groups can book any general public performance.
+Book our Thursday 1PM matinees for the schools performance price of $24 per ticket, or an evening performance from $43 per student.

 Belvoir creates for a wide audience and our productions may contain mature content.